 Individual retirement arrangements—also called individual retirement accounts, or IRAs—are a common way to start investing.
 You need to have earned income for the year to contribute to an IRA.
 However, unlike the workplace retirement plans listed below, you can open an IRA on your own and it won’t be tied to an employer.

 You can open an IRA with many banks, credit unions, brokerages, and financial advisers.
 When you do, you may be able to choose between a traditional or Roth account.
 The primary difference is how and when you’ll pay taxes:

-- With a traditional account, you may receive a tax deduction for the contributions you make during the year.
+, you may receive a tax deduction for the contributions you make during the year.
 Additionally, your retirement investments can grow tax-deferred, meaning you won’t pay taxes on the money you earn until you withdraw it.

-- With a Roth account, you contribute after-tax dollars, which means you never receive a tax deduction for your contributions.
+, you contribute after-tax dollars, which means you never receive a tax deduction for your contributions.
 However, all your withdrawals—including all your investment earnings—could be tax-free later.

 You can have both types of IRAs at the same time.
 But your total combined annual contributions can’t exceed the annual contribution limit for the year.